 Editor’s note: Many of the links within this page will take you over to our sister site for secondary schools which is called the big board-little universe ( http://bblu.org ).
 Use your “BACK” button to return here.

-Background: We continue to do an in-depth analysis of the chart on the left of the five Planck Base Units (the working numbers).
+Background: We continue to do an in-depth analysis of the chart on the left of the four Planck Base Units (the working numbers).
 That vertically-scrolled chart has also become a horizontally-scrolled chart.
 All of our charts use base-2 exponential notation to confirm the fact that the entire universe can be encapsulated within just over 201 doublings.

 The initial path to these numbers was first opened up in December 2011 for the Planck Length to the Observable Universe.
 It was then confirmed in December 2014 when Planck Time to the Age of the Universe was added.
 That chart raised key questions about our understanding of the very nature of space and time.
 When the other three Planck base units were added in February 2015, this simple model of the universe raised even more questions, primary among them was about the first 67 notations.

 Key People Involved In The Early Years: Three teachers and one student have been instrumental in moving this project along.